-401-3.1 Composition of mixture(s).
-The asphalt mix shall be composed of a mixture of aggregates, filler and anti-strip agent if required, and asphalt binder.
-The aggregate fractions shall be sized, handled in separate size groups, and combined in such proportions that the resulting mixture meets the grading requirements of the job mix formula (JMF).
+403-3.1 Composition of mixture.
+The asphalt plant mix shall be composed of a mixture of wellgraded aggregate, filler and anti-strip agent if required, and asphalt binder.
+The several aggregate fractions shall be sized, handled in separate size groups, and combined in such proportions that the resulting mixture meets the grading requirements of the job mix formula (JMF).

-401-3.2 Job mix formula (JMF) laboratory.
-The laboratory used to develop the JMF shall possess a current certificate of accreditation, listing D3666 from a national accrediting authority and all test methods required for developing the JMF; and be listed on the accrediting authority's website.
-A copy of the laboratory's current accreditation and accredited test methods shall be submitted to the Resident Project Representative (RPR) prior to start of construction.
+403-3.2 Job mix formula (JMF) laboratory.
+The laboratory used to develop the JMF shall possess a current certificate of accreditation, listing D3666 from a national accrediting authority and all test methods required for developing the JMF, and listed on the accrediting authority's website.
+A copy of the laboratory's current accreditation and accredited test methods shall be submitted to the RPR prior to start of construction.

-401-3.3 Job mix formula (JMF).
+403-3.3 Job mix formula (JMF).
 No asphalt mixture shall be placed until an acceptable mix design has been submitted to the RPR for review and accepted in writing.
 The RPR's review shall not relieve the Contractor of the responsibility to select and proportion the materials to comply with this section.